willfindlay/COMP5900T-Notes/midterm/midterm.md

 #### Authentication

+- authentication services run in Trusty TEE
+    - fingerprintd for biometric, gatekeeperd for PIN
+- daemons pass data to specific component in Trusty TEE, replies to user with AuthToken

 <!--
 - user provide PIN or biometrics
 - associated service (LockSettingsService, Fingerprintservice) makes a request to a specific daemon (gatekeeperd, fingerprintd)